Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 **Updating works with existing saves.**

 v.1.3.0
    - Updated megapatch to work with 4.2.0 of Septimus.
+   - **IMPORTANT** - If updating, you have no extra steps!
+Just download the updated megapatch and you are set. <3

 v.1.2.0
    - Fixed Serana and Valerica's purple eyes.